France braces for holiday travel chaos amid pensions strike - Journal du Cameroun

 – Standoff hardens –

+Late Friday, the railway workers branch of the more moderate CFDT union also opted to continue the labour action.

-President Emmanuel Macron wants to forge the country’s 42 separate pension regimes into a single points-based system, saying it would be fairer and more transparent.
+President Emmanuel Macron wants to forge the country’s 42 separate pension regimes into a single points-based system which the government says will be fairer and more transparent.

 They are hoping for a repeat of 1995, when the government backed down on pension reform after three weeks of metro and rail stoppages just before Christmas.

-An Ifop poll released Thursday found six out of 10 respondents oppose the “pivot age” and more than half have sympathy for the strike despite the daily transport misery brought to bear on millions.
+An Ifop poll released Thursday found six out of 10 respondents oppose the “pivot age” and more than half have sympathy for the strike despite the daily transport misery for millions.

 Alongside the strikes and several days of mass protests, workers at the energy grid operator Enedis this week began temporary power cuts to thousands of homes and businesses across the country.